ProjectIgnis/Distribution/README.md

 * Added shortcut for in game fullscreen toggle [F11]

-* Added shortcut for in game acess to the additiona settings [CTRL + O]
+* Added shortcut for in game acess to the additional settings [CTRL + O]

 * Updated music and sounds options:
 	* added "chants" support.